Openscapes/cohort-planning/.github/ISSUE_TEMPLATE/cohort-planning-setup.md

+This issue template will be superseded by newer templates breaking this down into smaller pieces.
+Keeping it for now (Jan 13, 2023)

 This issue is to help track the pre-cohort setup, following the [approach-guide](https://openscapes.github.io/approach-guide/champions/) and focused on the engagement and tech setup after participants have been selected.

 These TODO's are for @jules32 unless otherwise noted. cc: ASSIST-TEAM